aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ### Configuration

 The `cdk/cdk.json` file provides two configuration objects: one for the `dev` stage and one for the `prod` stage.
-The configuration object (`resourceConfig` property) for each stage comes with sensible defaults but can be edited prior to deploying the stack:
+The configuration object (`resourceConfig` property) for each stage is set with sensible defaults but can be edited prior to deploying the stack:

 - `allowedOrigin` is the origin (domain name) that the backend uses as the value for the `Access-Control-Allow-Origin` HTTP response header.
+This property is required in order for browsers to allow the requesting code (frontend application) running at the allowedOrigin domain to access our backend resources.
 You can use a custom domain, or specify `"*"` to allow all origins.
+- `clientBaseUrl` should be set to the base URL of the frontend application.
+This URL is used for sending verification emails with links that redirect the user back to the frontend application to complete the verification process.
 - `deploySeparateContainers`, setting this to `true` will deploy the backend in two separate services, each one with the minimal required permissions.
 While being more costly, this option will scale better and is recommended for production.
 - `enableUserAutoVerify`, setting this to `true` is not recommended for production.
 It will skip the email verification when a new user signs up in the app.
 - `ivsChannelType` can be set to `BASIC` or `STANDARD`.
 - `logRetention` is the number of days that the logs for the Cognito triggers will be kept.
 Omit this property to keep the logs forever.
-- `maxAzs` is the maximum number of availability zones for the VPC that will hold the backend.
-Setting this value to the maximum number of availability zones in your region will reduce the risk of the backend going offline but also increase the running cost.
+- `maxAzs` is the maximum number of availability zones (AZs) for the VPC in the region that the stack is deployed.
+Setting this value to the maximum number of AZs in your region will reduce the risk of the backend going offline but also increase the running cost.
+If you pick a number that is higher than the amount of AZs in your region, then all the AZs in the region will be used.
+Therefore, to use all "all AZs" available to your account, specify a high number for this property (such as 99).
+While it is possible to use 1 AZ, we recommend using a minimum of 2 AZs to take advantage of the safety and reliability of geographic redundancy (i.e. when one AZ becomes unhealthy or unavailable, the unaffected AZ will be used instead).
-- `minScalingCapacity` sets the minimum number of tasks to run for each of the backend services.
-You can increase this value if you're expecting high traffic on production.
+- `minScalingCapacity` sets the lower limit of the number of tasks for Service Auto Scaling to use when running each of the backend services, ensuring that the backend services will not be automatically adjusted below this amount.
+You may increase this value if you're expecting high traffic in production.
+Alternatively, if you know that the backend services may be idle for a long period of time and you want to optimize for costs, you may set this value to 1.
 - `natGateways`, at least one NAT Gateway is required for the tasks to fetch the Docker image from the ECR Repository.
 This value can be increased up to the `maxAzs` value in production.
-- `clientBaseUrl` should be set to the base URL of the frontend application.
+- `signUpAllowedDomains` is a list of email domains that are allowed to be used when creating a new account in the app.
+An attempt to create an account with an email containing a domain that is not in this allowlist will be rejected.
+Setting this property to an empty list will allow all email domains to be used for account creation.

 ### Deployment